-Click the image to the left to view the Peterborough Conservation Commission Trail Guide, which is an excellent resource for those looking to explore the best trails Peterborough has to offer.
-Click here for more information about our active Conservation Commission.
+Click here to view the Peterborough Conservation Commission Trail Guide, which is an excellent resource for those looking to explore the best trails Peterborough has to offer.
+Click here for more information about our very active Conservation Commission.

 Close to downtown, this gem of a trail offers a short loop hike over easy terrain.
 Named for Coburn Wheeler, Conservation Commission chair from 1978 to 1989, the trail meanders through mature forest along Wallace Brook and has an open-field spur to a small pond (skating in winter), and links with Cranberry Meadow Pond Trail.
 Look for an old-growth white pine near the larger, upstream bridge.
 Limited parking, map, and trail book can be found at the trailhead, which is located on Route 101, .7 mile east of the Route 101/202 traffic lights.

 The trailhead and parking are just beyond the Town Recycling Center on Scott Mitchell Road, off Route 202N.
 The trail follows the old B&M Railroad bed along the Contoocook River corridor well into Hancock (2.7 miles to Forest Road).
 It offers flat terrain for jogging and cross-country skiing, as well as a scenic riverside ramble.